MarkSeliverstov/MFF-year-project/ProjectLogs.md

 - `triggerCharacters` - An optional array of characters that when pressed while typing should trigger completion.

 _Note:_ I used:`{ scheme: 'file', language: '*' }` selector for select all files and all languages.
 And I used `triggerCharacters` for `@ei-` prefix.

+## Showing information about marked element

+TODO:

+May be I can using [registerHoverProvider](https://code.visualstudio.com/api/references/vscode-api#languages.registerHoverProvider) for showing information about marked element.